bluffdev/bluffdev/README.md

 ### Hi there, my name is Brandon 👋
-I am interning at Amazon as a Software Development Engineer.
-I am also a Senior Computer Science student at the University of Central Florida.
+I am a Frontend Engineer passionate about building feature-rich and accesable user interfaces.
+I am currently interning at Amazon as a Software Development Engineer and I am a Senior Computer Science student at the University of Central Florida.

 <!--
 **bluffdev/bluffdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.